hkcoserlamyiupong/COMP2113Project/README.md

   Dynamic memory management:

   File input/output (e.g., for loading/saving game status):
+  There will be text files to store descriptions of each character, each character's skill.
+  There will be files to display the map grid simultaneously and each character's instant status for each turn.

   Program codes in multiple files:
-  There will be text files to store descriptions of each character, each character's skill.
-  There will be files to display the map grid simultaneously and each character's instant status.
+  There will be header files to declare various functions separately.
+These header files will be #include<>d in the main .cpp program. e.g. drawcard.h, displaymap.h, etc.